RexiRexii/memory-check-bypass/README.md

 Cripples the integrity check built-in, so it allows you to edit memory without any issues.
 UD*

+# What is memory integrity check?
+The memory integrity check is a set of functions that prevent you from editing memory in different regions.
+The regions that are scanned are ``.text``, ``.rdata``, ``.vmp1``, and ``.vmpx``. (``.vmp0`` is not scanned)

+The memory that is scanned is then hashed and then send to the server for verification.
+If the hashes do not match you get kicked, this simply spoofs the hashes to make it always return the correct hashes the server is looking for.

 # How to use
 Simply import the files within the repository (utilities and integrity_check), include the integrity_check.hpp into your dllmain.
 Afterwards declare a variable (an example is located in dllmain.cpp) and call initialize_bypass()